Malala Yousafzai: The pandemic is endangering long-term education for millions of girls

-COVID-19 is keeping over 130 million girls out of school worldwide, and an estimated twenty million of them may never return to their classrooms once the pandemic is over, warned female-education activist Malala Yousafzai.
+There were already 130 million girls out of school worldwide before the COVID-19 crisis, and an estimated twenty million more may never return to their classrooms once the pandemic is over, warned female-education activist Malala Yousafzai.

 Malala, a recipient of the Atlantic Council’s 2013 Freedom Award as well as the youngest Nobel Peace Prize laureate, spoke about her activism at an Atlantic Council Front Page event moderated by Shuja Nawaz, distinguished fellow at the Council’s South Asia Center.

-Note: This post was updated on March 7, 2021.